jamieguinan/starrynight/README.md

 `cvalidate.c` is a C version of the validator that I wrote for speed.

 User @neocpp pointed out a faster filled-circle algorithm in a comment, and I found an example of it here,

 http://stackoverflow.com/a/1237519/488095

+So I wrote a new version using this other algorithm, and not only does it run 170 times faster than my trig function version, it is smaller and made room to add 1 more circle.
+The new version is called ..., and after a few optimization passes, the score progressed down...

+6680
+6609
+6577
+6515
+6482
+6457
+6456
+6449